MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

 > [AZURE.TIP] If the Swagger file fails to validate, there may be extra characters.
 For example, most data should be in quotes, including website URLs.

 5. Now that the custom API is registered, you must create a connection to the custom API so it can be used in your apps.
 Click the **+** to the right of the **Modified** date of your custom API and then complete any necessary steps to sign in to your API's data source.
-For **OAuth** authentication, that might be a sign-in screen.
-For API Key authentication, you might get prompted for a key value.
+If you're using **OAuth** authentication with your API, you might be presented a sign-in screen.
+For API Key authentication, you might be prompted for a key value.

 ### Step 3: Add the custom API to an app